Archive for March 21, 2023

 … more pix & videos on Google Maps

-Hard Rock Stadium opened in 1987, is the home to the Miami Dolphins but is being used for a few other events, such as tennis, and college football the Orange Bowl.
+This multiple use stadium opened in 1987, is the home to the Miami Dolphins but is being used for a few other events, such as tennis, and college football the Orange Bowl.
 For tennis, they added huge sections at the stadium court, making it small because American football field is 120 yards by 53.3 yards, while tennis court is 78ft (23.77m) by 27ft (8.23m).
+The parking lots accommodate 26,718 cars.
+The seating for football is 64,767, tennis: 14,000.

 Bathrooms have no ac, if I remembered right.
 USTA do.